 iii.
 IPPA v.
 Bonta, et al., 22-55336 (9th Cir. filed Mar.
 30, 2022).
-Following the judge's dismissal of the case in federal court in Iowa, the Iowa Pork Producers Association filed a lawsuit now in federal court in California against California state officials alleging Criminal Due Process, Privileges & Immunities, Packers & Stockyards Act preemption, Discriminatory purpose & intent and Extraterritorial effect under the Dormant Commerce Clause.
+Following the judge's dismissal of the case in federal court in Iowa, the Iowa Pork Producers Association filed a lawsuit in California against California state officials alleging Criminal Due Process, Privileges & Immunities, Packers & Stockyards Act preemption, Discriminatory purpose & intent and Extraterritorial effect under the Dormant Commerce Clause.

 The California Federal Court dismissed the lawsuit, and it was appealed to the 9th Circuit.
 The case was stayed pending the Supreme Court decision on NPPC v.
 Ross.
 The Court granted IPPA's motion to lift the stay and partially granted the motion to expedite the appeal.
-All parties have submitted briefs and oral arguments are scheduled for January 9, 2024.